 Harry Gensler, S.J., PhD

 Harry J. Gensler is Professor of Philosophy at Loyola University Chicago.
 His Michigan PhD featured a dissertation on the golden rule under William Frankena.
 He taught at Loyola from 1981 to 1996, and then returned full-time in 2014.
-He has published six books on logic, six on ethics, and one on Catholic philosophy; his latest was Ethics and the Golden Rule (Routledge 2013) and his next will be Ethics and Religion (Cambridge 2016).
+He has published seven books on logic, eight on ethics, and one on Catholic philosophy.
 He has published many articles, and the LogiCola and EthiCola software for logic and ethics.
 His extensive personal website has more information on him.

 University of Michigan